Strategies for Educators to Support Students in STEM

-- Provide diverse historical and contemporary female role models (and their work) in STEM through stories, posters, films, guest speakers, class assignments, and so on.
-Arrange-or help girls find-opportunities to network with both adult and peer role models and mentors.
-(See, for example, mentornet.net.)
+- Provide diverse historical and contemporary male and female role models (and their work) in STEM through stories, posters, films, guest speakers, class assignments, and so on.

-- Use online, face-to-face, and other outreach methods to actively recruit girls into voluntary courses and STEM activities.
-Offer out-of-school-time (e.g., after-school, weekend, summer, or online) programs for girls and/or in-school programs, such as an all-girls computer club, that encourage girls to participate in emotionally and psychologically "safe" STEM programs with peers.
-(There is some evidence that targeting girls specifically and including supplementary single-sex options can be valuable in an area like STEM where females are underrepresented.)
+- Use online, face-to-face, and other outreach methods to actively recruit girls and boys into voluntary courses and STEM activities.
+Offer out-of-school-time (e.g., after-school, weekend, summer, or online) programs for students and/or in-school programs, such as computer clubs, that encourage students to participate in emotionally and psychologically "safe" STEM programs with peers.

 - Provide information and resources on STEM careers and career preparation.
-Make it clear that STEM careers are both appropriate for and available to females, and encourage girls to consider these careers.
+Make it clear that STEM careers are both appropriate for and available to females and males, and encourage students to consider these careers.
 Use gender-inclusive language when discussing occupational roles, such as "When a mathematician...he or she...."
-Help girls see how STEM-and thus their participation in STEM-can help make the world a better place for living things.
+Help students see how STEM-and thus their participation in STEM-can help make the world a better place for living things.

-- Teach girls how to help themselves in STEM.
-Perhaps offer a workshop to teach strategies and provide resources for girls to strengthen their own STEM performance and participation.
+- Teach students how to help themselves in STEM.
+Perhaps offer a workshop to teach strategies and provide resources for students to strengthen their own STEM performance and participation.
 Stay abreast of good websites, local programs and events, contests, and other learning opportunities to promote.

 - take an active part in school STEM activities, such as handling equipment and tools in important ways and serving as group spokesperson as often as other students;